kenfar/DataGristle/README.txt

                     Creates three columns from the input - the first two with unique key combinations from columns 0 & 1, the third with the number of times each combination exists.
+       $ gristle_freaker sample.csv -d '|'  -c -1
+                    Creates two columns from the input - the first with unique keys from the last column of the file (negative numbers wrap), then a second with the number of times each exists.
+       $ gristle_freaker sample.csv -d '|'  --columntype all
+                    Creates two columns from the input - all columns combined into a key, then a second with the number of times each combination exists.
+       $ gristle_freaker sample.csv -d '|'  --columntype each
+                    Unlike the other examples, this one performs a separate analysis for every single column of the file.
+Each analysis produces three columns from the input - the first is a column number, second is a unique value from the column, and the third is the number of times that value appeared.
+                    This output is repeated for each column.

 #gristle_viewer
     Displays a single record of a file, one field per line, with field names